LED bulbs use 75% less energy than incandescent bulbs — DOE

 Part 5: The "Curb Appeal" Argument

 Why do people still buy them?
-Because rack solar can be ugly.
-Blue poly-panels with silver frames and conduit running over the roof look like a science project.
+Because rack solar can be visually prominent.
+Older blue panels with silver frames and visible conduit can distract from the roofline.

 The Middle Ground: "All-Black" Rail-Less Systems In 2026, you don't have to choose between "Ugly Rack" and "Expensive Shingle."